Audit Log Messages

 The event categories spreadsheet included in the log parser package in the NetWitness Platform Parser v2.0.zip archive lists the event categories and the event parser lines to help with building reports, alerts, and queries.

 NwConsole for Health & Wellness

-RSA has added a command option called logParse in NwConsole.
-This command option supports log parsing, a convenient way to check log parser without setting up the full system to do log parse.
+RSA has added the command option logParse in NwConsole.
+This command option supports log parsing, a convenient way to check a log parser without setting up the full system to perform log parsing.
 For more information about the logParse command, at the command line, type help logParse.

 Thick Client Error: remote content device entry not found

 The remote content device entry was not found error can be generated for a correlation rule applied to a Concentrator.
 In NetWitness Platform Investigate, if you click the

 correlation-rule-name meta value in the Alert meta key, you do not get session information.

 Instead of using correlation rules on Decoders and Concentrators, use ESA rules.
 The ESA rules do record the correlation sessions that match the ESA rule.